aryan2574/globe-tales/README.md

 ## About The Project

-GlobeTales is a full-featured travel platform that allows users to discover new places, plan their trips, and share their travel experiences with a community of fellow adventurers.
+GlobeTales is a travel platform that allows users to discover new places, plan their trips, and share their travel experiences with a community of fellow adventurers.
 The application provides intelligent recommendations, route planning, and even a gamified system of achievements to make travel more engaging.

 ### Built With